ablanco1950/LicensePlate_CLAHE/README.md

 Also is included module CLAHETrainingLisencePlateSeveralFiltersCropsAndResizes.py

-With its execution 100% success is achieved, since as the name of the  itself module indicates, 50 filters and treatments are considered, some self-made and others standardized.
+With its execution 100% success is achieved, since as the name of the  itself module indicates, 50 classes of filters and treatments are considered, some self-made and others standardized.
 Along with various treatments modifying the dimensions of the crops and resizes. which implies a long execution time.

 This module generates in test6Training/codfilters a file for each car license plate with the code = code_filter* 10 + code_crop_resize.
 With these files, a Y_train file could be made for treatment by means of CNN or SVM, but no results have been obtained, probably due to